-Are you talking 3-6 months of dining at posh restaurants and going to the movies, or 3-6 months of strictly groceries, utilities, and other non-luxury items?
+Are you talking three to six months of dining at posh restaurants and going to the movies — or three to six months of strictly paying for groceries, utilities and other non-luxury items?
 Is cable TV included?
 What about your gym membership?

-The answers to these questions are up to you to decide.
-If the worst happens and you lose your job, you may choose to cut back drastically on non-essentials to make your money stretch as long as possible.
+The answers to these questions are up to you.
+If the worst happens and you lose your job, you may choose to cut back drastically on nonessentials to make your money stretch as long as possible.

 Or you may save up a little more now to give yourself more breathing room and allow yourself to indulge (in moderation) during times of crisis.
 Decide on your personal must-haves and plan accordingly.